gerstner-hub/libcosmos/README.md

 *libcosmos* currently has not concept of ABI stability or versioning.
 Commonly providing ABI stability means that all implementation details are hidden from headers and all object data is dynamically allocated on the heap.
-I want to avoid this unnecessary heap usage.
+I want to avoid this heap usage.
 The same can be achieved using abstract stack storage these days, but it still increases the complexity of the library implementation.
-More importantly it also means that most if not all of the inline code in headers cannot stay, reducing a lot of the available optimization potential.
+More importantly, it also means that most if not all of the inline code in headers cannot stay, reducing a lot of the available optimization potential.